Cyfrin/Updraft/courses/formal-verification/1-horse-store/9-evm-the-stack/+page.md

    2. How does the EVM know how to interpret/interact with data?
 2. How does Remix know to update the number of horses with this data?

 As developers, we usually let Solidity handle these complexities automatically.
-It silently allocates call data, governs memory usage during execution, and seamlessly switches between variable types.
+It silently allocates calldata, governs memory usage during execution, and seamlessly switches between variable types.
 But here's the twist: when coding in low-level bytecode, _we_ are responsible for managing memory allocation.

 Let's examine this brilliant visual that prominent developer Pascal shared on Twitter: